March 7, March 28 and April 18

 - We admit students through our Regular Decision process based on space available in the incoming first-year class of 250 students.
 Applicants who choose Regular Decision also may apply to other colleges without restriction.
-All application materials for Regular Decision applicants must be postmarked no later than Feb.
-1 for admission to the fall semester.
-Late applications cannot be considered for the upcoming academic year.
+Though typically all application materials for Regular Decision applicants must be postmarked no later than Feb.
+1 for admission to the fall semester, we recognize that many ACT test dates originally scheduled for December 2013 were canceled and rescheduled due to bad weather.
+We have extended the deadline to accommodate these unforeseen issues.
+Please contact your admissions representative for more information.

 - We notify applicants of acceptance by mid-March and request a refundable $300 deposit within 15 business days of acceptance notification.
 This deposit is applied to first-semester tuition charges.